 Yes.
-The software and databases that makes up appthealth are all hosted in the UK and personal data transferred out of the EU is only ever to organisations covered by Privacy Shield.
+The software and databases that makes up Appt's service are all hosted in the UK or EU.
 In order to be an assured partner of NHS Digital (as we are) a provider must be GDPR compliant.

 You can permanently cancel your account in just a couple of clicks in your account settings when you’re logged in to your management portal.
 Patient data will still be kept in an encrypted format for GDPR auditing and reporting requirements including subject access requests.